Ocasio-Cortez’s strategy for Twitter trolls? Don’t get mad, get laughs

 Because there’s no trace of financial hypocrisy in the administration that ran on populism and passed a tax cut for billionaires, conservative pundits have turned their attention to freshperson congressperson Alexandria Ocasio-Cortez.

 The democratic socialist ran on a platform of economic and social reform, and won in part because her would-be constituents recognized someone fluent in their own financial struggle.
-Even after she won, Ocasio-Cortez has proven even more relatable, admitting that she currently can’t afford to move to D.C. because her government salary won’t officially kick in for months.
+Since winning, Ocasio-Cortez has proven even more relatable, admitting that she currently can’t afford to move to D.C. because her government salary won’t kick in for months.
 Somehow, this is the comment that reporters from Fox News, who appear to accept every Trump quote as gospel, are hell-bent on poking holes in.

 “Ocasio-Cortez claims she can’t afford D.C. apartment, but records show she has at least $15,000 in savings,” screamed one Fox News headline.
-It’s supposed to be a gotcha moment, but it actually makes Ocasio-Cortez look even more credible.
+It’s supposed to be a gotcha moment, but it actually serves to make Ocasio-Cortez look more credible.
 (She only has $15,000.
-Moving would easily wipe out 1/5 of her savings in one go.)
+The moving costs only could easily wipe out 1/5 of her savings in one go.)
 I’d assumed Fox News paid its employees exceptionally well–I mean, something has to help them sleep at night–but apparently it’s the channel’s official position that $15,000 is a literal embarrassment of riches.
 How dare she pretend she can’t afford to move just yet when she has almost enough money in the bank to buy a Toyota Tercel!

 Even more offending than this Fox News headline is what Twitter-sleuthing Eddie Scarry posted on Thursday.
 The Washington Examiner reporter tweeted a picture of Ocasio-Cortez taken from behind, with the following caption: “Hill staffer sent me this pic of Ocasio-Cortez they took just now.
 I’ll tell you something: That jacket and coat don’t look like a girl who struggles.”